-Before moving forward, we note several caveats of the $V/\sigma$ inferred from our simple model.
-The misalignment between the slit and the kinematic major axis of galaxies has not been taken into account in our analysis.
-Neglecting this effect, however -- given the large sample size of this study -- should lead to an equal/similar systematic error in all subgroups and hence may not cause any substantial impacts on our conclusions, which only rely on a differential comparison.
-Also, the uncertainty on the value of $\gamma$ in Equation \ref{equ:s} affects the inferred $V/\sigma$, a situation which, unfortunately, cannot be addressed at the moment.
-However, we note that the $\gamma$ of gas kinematics has been statistically estimated at high redshifts and found to have a typical value of $0.6-1$ \citep[e.g.,][]{Weiner2006}.
-Thus, while the adopted $\gamma=0.7$ is bracket by the range determined from high-z gas kinematics, quantitatively the inferred $V/\sigma$ presented in Figure \ref{fig:v_2_s} should be taken with caution.
-Qualitatively, however, our conclusions about the mass-dependent evolution of $V/\sigma$ with stellar age should stand despite the over-simplified model.
+The remaining uncertainty of the inferred $V/\sigma$ from our toy model comes from $q_z$ in Equation~2.
+We emphasize that $q_z$ is not directly measured for our sample and may plausibly vary with other physical properties, such that a single fixed value may not apply to all galaxies.
+Varying $q_z$ within the plausible range above primarily shifts the normalization of the inferred $V/\sigma$ (and contributes additional scatter), and therefore the absolute $V/\sigma$ values should be interpreted with caution.
+However, unless $q_z$ varies systematically with stellar age (or in a way that correlates with the trends discussed here), the qualitative conclusions of this work, in particular the relative, mass-dependent evolution of $V/\sigma$ with stellar age, should remain robust.

 Finally, we also clarify that, when we state, e.g., that the quiescent population of a given stellar age is rotationally supported ($V/\sigma>1$), we do not mean that each one of the quiescent galaxies of that age bin retains significant rotation or that it has a disk, since the spatially integrated spectroscopy does not allow us to constrain that.
 Instead, what we really mean is that the quiescent {\it population} of that age {\it on average} should have significant rotation.